woc-hack/tutorial/README.md

 duplicate messages..
 ```

 This commit has a tree and a parent commit and is created by 'Warner Losh <imp@FreeBSD.org>'.
+(parameter 3 defines that raw output needs to be produced)

 Lets inspect the tree (the root folder of the project):
 ```
 [username@da0]~% echo 464ac950171f673d1e45e2134ac9a52eca422132 | ~/lookup/showCnt tree